Battle of Italeni: Site of the battle

+The exact site of the battle was found 185 years after the battle together with seven Voortrekker graves.
+Further archeological research is planned to determine the identity of the buried remains.

-The exact site of the battle remains unknown and has been the subject of some controversy.
-However, the most likely area lies in a mountain defile guarded by two hills that is approximately 4.8 kilometres southwest of Umgungundlovu.
-It has been speculated that the Zulus named it the "Battle of Italeni" as some of the fighting took place at Itala Mountain, 24 kilometres away.
+Previously it has been speculated that the Zulus named it the "Battle of Italeni" as some of the fighting took place at Itala Mountain, 24 kilometres away.

 There is a place called Ithaleni or Ethaleni in Nkandla KwaZulu-Natal.
 The locals believe this is exactly where the 1838 battle took place.
 Here are places named from this hill.
 Ithala, Thaleni and Thalaneni.

 Today, the site features two schools: Thalaneni Primary School and Ithala High School.
 A monument is erected at the hilltop.